kjstpeter/kjstpeter.github.io/README.md

 Some of my biggest interests, that do not include my friends and family, are reading and astrology.
 I know astrology is an oddball interest.
 I actually started learning about astrology during COVID.
 It was the only hobby from that crazy time that I still participate in.
 I like finding the correlated patterns between the stars and real life.
 As for reading it has been a life long passion, particularly the fantasy genre.
-I like seeing how authors write magic systems and how said system influences the characters'actions.
-Not to say I do not read other genres, but I will say out of the 200+ (almost 300) physical boos I owe a vast majority of them are fantasy.
+I like seeing how authors write magic systems and how said system influences the characters' actions.
+Not that I do not read other genres, but I will say out of the 200+ (almost 300) physical books I owe a vast majority of them are fantasy.

 ## Website I Reccomend
 Websites I would reccomend based off my hobbies if one finds it peaks anyone's interest.